luisarizmendi/edge-demos/demos/upgrade-and-rollback/README.md

 2. Step 2 - OS lifecycle: Upgrade to OSTree image v2 (with error)
     1. Show default upgrade policy in `/etc/rpm-ostreed.conf`
-    2. Check current status with `rpm-ostree status`
+    2. Check current status with `sudo rpm-ostree status`
     3. Publish OSTree image v2 with `ansible-playbook -vvi inventory playbooks/01-publish-image-v2.yml `
-    4. Check the new update with `rpm-ostree upgrade --check` and `rpm-ostree upgrade --preview`
+    4. Check the new update with `sudo rpm-ostree upgrade --check` and `sudo rpm-ostree upgrade --preview`
     5. Explain Greenboot and the script that check GIT in `/etc/greenboot/check/required.d/01_check_git.sh`
     6. Perform the upgrade with `sudo rpm-ostree upgrade`
-    7. Review again the status with `rpm-ostree status` and reboot
+    7. Review again the status with `sudo rpm-ostree status` and reboot
     8. Watch the three reboots and how in the last one the first version of the image is selected
     9. SSH to the Edge Device and check that there is a Rollback message
-    10. Review the status with `rpm-ostree status`
+    10. Review the status with `sudo rpm-ostree status`

 3. Step 3 - OS lifecycle: Upgrade to OSTree image v3 (OK)
     1. Publish the OSTree image version 3 with `ansible-playbook -vvi inventory playbooks/01-publish-image-v3.yml `
-    2. Check that the new upgrade is available with `rpm-ostree upgrade --check` and `rpm-ostree upgrade --preview`
+    2. Check that the new upgrade is available with `sudo rpm-ostree upgrade --check` and `sudo rpm-ostree upgrade --preview`
     3. Perform and upgrade with automatic reboot with `sudo rpm-ostree upgrade -r`
     4. Watch the reboot
-    5. SSH to the Edge Device and check the status with `rpm-ostree status`
+    5. SSH to the Edge Device and check the status with `sudo rpm-ostree status`

 4. Step 4 - APP lifecycle: Upgrade to  APP v2 (with error)
     1. Open the application in `http://<edge_device_IP>:8081`